 Used to help relieve muscle stiffness and to stimulate fresh blood flow to the affected area to promote deep tissue healing.

 Cupping therapy involves the use of plastic or silicone cups.
 A gentle manual vacuum pump creates a negative pressure that draws the soft tissue into the cups.
 The cups can be moved around or placed into stationary positions.
-The cupping therapy used at Pivotal Physiotherapy works on a myofascial level, much deeper than a practitioner’s hands can achieve.
+The cupping therapy used at ARC by Pivotal Physiotherapy works on a myofascial level, much deeper than a practitioner’s hands can achieve.

 Some of the benefits of cupping therapy include increase in circulation, decrease in inflammation and myofascial restrictions, increased range of motion, and improved tissue pliability.
 Cupping therapy can be used solely as a musculoskeletal treatment or can be placed in line with acupressure points to aid in organ toning and to relieve anxiety/stress on the mind and body.